Bleuje/ocaml-4dmaze-render/README.md

 ## Things to fix
-- Comments in english.
+- Replace french by english
-- Algorithms
+- Algorithms (the perfect maze generation is ugly and unbalanced)
 - Simplification (especially less function arguments)
 - Better use of types/structures